-To help prepare you for these sometimes challenging behaviours, we provide ongoing training and 24-hour support.
+To help prepare you for challenging behaviours, we provide ongoing training and 24-hour support.
 Your training will cover:

 • Caring for adolescents